 In this article, you will learn how bollards work, what they are used for, and how they will benefit your customers.
 You can also schedule a consultation with a Rose Paving expert for more information.

-Bollards for parking can be removable, collapsible, or fixed.
-They protect drivers and pedestrians, improve the appearance of parking lots, and help control the flow of traffic.
-Typically made of metal, stone, cement, or plastic, parking lot barrier posts can be used to direct traffic.
+Bollards for parking lots protect drivers and pedestrians, improve the appearance of parking lots, and help control the flow of traffic.
+Typically made of metal, stone, cement, or plastic, parking lot barrier posts can be permanent or temporary and are often used to direct the flow of traffic.

 These vertical or horizontal posts are often placed in front of stores, parking lots, or adjacent to walkways designated for employees or customers.
 Removable bollards give property owners the options to allow or deny entry to special areas of their lot.